15 adventure sports you cannot miss in Malaga

 WHERE TO STAY

 If you want to feel the adrenaline of all these sports, do not hesitate to stay at the best hotels to make the most of each.
 The best option is Fuerte Hoteles.
-The chain has establishments on the beachfront in Marbella, Torrox or Estepona to be able to practice both water sports as routes on buggy or 4×4.
+The chain has establishments on the beachfront in Marbella and Torrox (Nerja) to be able to practice both water sports as routes on buggy or 4×4.
 Come to Fuerte Grazalema if you want to keep in touch with nature all day.